Mayme Ousley: Life and career

 Mayme Hanrahan was born in the town of Edgar Springs, in Phelps County, and grew up in the county seat, Rolla.
-In 1905 she married fellow Phelps County native Edward William Ousley, a 1906 graduate of the dental school of Washington University in St. Louis.
+In 1905 she married fellow Phelps County native Edward William "Ed" Ousley, a 1906 graduate of the dental school of Washington University in St. Louis.
 That year the couple moved to St. James, where Edward opened a dental practice and where they would remain for the rest of their adult lives.
 They soon became active in many local civic organizations, and Dr. Ousley joined the town's semi-professional baseball team.
 His wife accompanied them on the road as they played.
 She often scolded them about their appearance; the resulting nickname, “Granny” Ousley, stuck with her.
 The Ousleys were also heavily involved in the local activities of the Republican Party, and in 1921 Mayme allowed herself to be persuaded to run for mayor.
 It is said that the catalyst for her run was the placing of a local boy, Jimmie Blank, in the Rolla jail, prior to his being sent to reform school.
 Ousley claimed that when she went to bring him back, she asked why it was imperative that he be sent away without a further hearing; upon receiving an unsatisfactory answer, she retrieved the boy and began planning her run, claiming that "the only way I knew of finding out the things I wanted to know was to become may”r."